ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 title: Functors
 short_title: Functors
 description: >
-  Functors essentially work the same way as functions.
-The difference is that we are passing modules instead of values.
+  In OCaml, a functor is a function at the module-level.
+Functors take modules as arguments and return a new module.
 category: "Module System"
 ---

 ## Introduction

-In this tutorial, we look at how to use a functor, how to write a functor, and show a couple of use cases involving functors.
+In this tutorial, we look at how to apply functors and how to write functors.
+We also show some use cases involving functors.

 As suggested by the name, a _functor_ is almost like a function.
 However, while functions are between values, functors are between modules.
 A functor takes a module as a parameter and returns a module as a result.
-A functor is a parametrised module.
+A functor in OCaml is a parametrised module, not to be confused with a [functor in mathematics](https://en.wikipedia.org/wiki/Functor).

-In mathematics, [functor](https://en.wikipedia.org/wiki/Functor) means something different.
-You don't need to know about those functors to understand OCaml's.

 **Prerequisites**: [Modules](/docs/modules).

 ## Project Setup

 This tutorial uses the [Dune](https://dune.build) build tool.
 Make sure you have installed version 3.7 or later.
 We start by creating a fresh project.
 We need a folder named `funkt` with files `dune-project`, `dune`, and `funkt.ml`.
-The latter two are created empty.

 ```shell
 $ mkdir funkt; cd funkt
 ```

-**`dune-project`**
+Place the following in the file **`dune-project`**:
 ```lisp
 (lang dune 3.7)
 (package (name funkt))
 ```

-**`dune`**
+The content of the file **`dune`** should be this:
 ```lisp
 (executable
   (name funkt)